douglas-treadwell/calendrical/README.md

 ## Basic usage

+The _setUtcMode_ method can be used to select whether dates are returned relative to the local time zone or to UTC.

-Only one method is intended for use: getWeeksInMonth.
+Only one other method is intended for use: getWeeksInMonth.

 getWeeksInMonth(any _Date_ in the month, [_options_])